quisquous/cactbot/README.md

 ## Installing

 You must have [.NET Framework](https://www.microsoft.com/net/download/framework) version 4.6 or above installed.
+You must have *DirectX 11* enabled for Final Fantasy XIV.

 You should already have [OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases) installed and working in [Advanced Combat Tracker](http://advancedcombattracker.com/).